 - Collaboration between students can be improved upon if group activities rely on information gathered from online resources or lessons which can only happen via the adoption of DT techniques.

 It’s also been suggested that students who complete online coursework followed by interactive, face-to-face class activities have richer educational experiences.
 Students who can share information and work with other students directly in a collaborative setting have a more enriched learning experience.

 Collaboration between students can be improved upon if group activities rely on information gathered from online resources or lessons which can only happen via adoption of digital transformation techniques.
 It’s also been suggested that students who complete online coursework followed by interactive, face-to-face class activities have richer educational experiences.

 James Cook University has been carrying out blended learning in their curriculum for the past few years and now they have made a transition into a new Learning Management (LMS) system through digital transformation.
 They have developed a Digital Maturity model for this transition and has made an agile staffing plan for their current team of Blended learning.
 They plan to implement Hi and Low-touch support for curriculum enhancement at the university.
 A studio-based approach is being followed by the university for such transformation.

 The learning design-cycle is situated in a framework of continuous improvement and includes the following phases.

 This framework along with a proper road map for digital transformation, combined together can give stellar results.
-This framework recognizes that students are given priority and promotes a learner-oriented approach.
+This framework recognises that students are given priority and promotes a learner-oriented approach.
 The Blended Learning design cycle is intended to guide academics at each stage of the process.

 As the first step in this process, a subject vision has been set to move ahead with the designed plan.
 The idea of developing a mission or a vision is that it is a blend of aspiration and realism.